Admissions policy guidance

 Explain that if parents take their child out during funded hours you are not required to provide alternative sessions.

 Example: ‘Please inform me of any reason your child is unable to attend.
 I am required to monitor your child’s attendance and inform the local authority if attendance falls below 90%.’

 If you are intending to charge for additional services, you need to make it clear what they are and the costs of each element.
 If parents are only accessing funded hours, then these charges must be optional and not a condition of accessing a free place.

 Check the Department for Education’s operational guidance on the early years entitlements for allowable additional charges (www.gov.uk/government/publications/30-hours-free-childcare-la-and-early-years-provider-guide).

 Include a statement such as, “Please note ‘the Government funding is not intended to cover the cost of meals, other consumables, additional hours or additional services.
 To access a funded place, the following charges for additional services, if required, are…’

-You should state here whether you will charge for these additional services for paid for childcare (including wrap-around hours) or if they are included in your hourly cost.
-Bear in mind that if you include them in your hourly rate then parents may choose not be access some of the services, so you will have to charge parents less per hour.
+You should state here whether you will charge for these additional services such as paid for childcare (including wrap-around hours) or if they are included in your hourly cost.
+Bear in mind that if you include them in your hourly rate then parents may choose not to access some of the services, so you will have to charge parents less per hour.

 Make it clear that all charges will be itemised on your invoice.